Robin-Hood-zjw/pattern-design-object-oriented-design/README.md

 **Definition --->**

-> a creational design pattern that lets you ensure that a class has only one instance, while providing a global access point to this instance
+> a creational design pattern that lets you ensure that a class has only one instance, while providing a global access point to this instance principle

 **Scenario --->**<br>